ethangutk/Hospital-SQL-Database/README.md

 ## 🎓 About The Class
 #### CSE385 - Database Systems
 I took this during my junior year of college in the fall of 2021.
 This class explored all of the ideas that created a well-formed database.
 First, we dabbled and explored ideas in Database Management Systems and what makes one better than another.
 Next, we applied database architecture and modeling knowledge, creating entity relationship diagrams (ERD) as the first topics we learned.
 Following up on this topic, we practiced making relational models of our database from our ERD and making them in the highest normal form possible.
-These topics that I learned are in this final classes project, which was designing a database in a consultant-client scenario.
+These topics that I learned are in this final class project, which was designing a database in a consultant-client scenario.

 <br><br><br>